diwantanishka12/Code_breakers_COVID-19_Global_Trend_Dashboard/README.md

 • Formatting date columns for consistent analysis.

-•Customizing plots for clearer and more informative visualizations.
+• Customizing plots for clearer and more informative visualizations.